dimajix/flowman/docs/spec/relation/empty.md

   A description of the relation.
 This is purely for informational purpose.

 * `partitions` **(optional)** *(list:partition)* *(default: empty)*:
-  Even though a `null` relation does not provide any physical storage, it still optionally provides virtual partition columns.
+  Even though a `empty` relation does not provide any physical storage, it still optionally provides virtual partition columns.

 ## Output Modes
-A `null` relation supports all output modes, each of them simply discarding all records.
+A `empty` relation supports all output modes, each of them simply discarding all records.